La Voix du Nord: Origins in Occupied France

 From the four Roneotyped pages of the first day, the newspaper rapidly grew to six, and then ten pages.
 Due to the difficulties in obtaining supplies of paper, the page count was later reduced to four pages in February 1943.
-Circulation was around 900 copies initially, growing to 15000 in January 1943.
+Circulation was around 900 copies initially, growing to 15,000 in January 1943.
 The paper came out every two weeks through September 1942, and monthly from 1943 on.

 The last two issues were published in July and August 1944 under the responsibility of Jules Houcke, who published the first openly distributed issue of "La Voix du Nord" on September 5, 1944.
 The first page is crossed out, with a headline spanning six columns: "The Northern Region is free.
 Freedom and independence were purchased at a high price: prison, torture, death camps for more than 530 people, who wrote, printed, and distributed these newspapers."

 Modern

 After the war, the paper was reborn as a hybrid partnership and limited liability company "La Voix du Nord - Houcke and Company".
 They took over the premises of the Grand Écho du Nord, and as was the habit elsewhere in France, they kept the staff on as well, and it was they who produced the former newspaper of the Resistance.
-For the original journalists who were actually part of the Resistance and notably the two co-founders who had not yet returned from deportation abroad in February of 1945, it was a betrayal by pseudo-Resistance members.
+For the original journalists who were actually part of the Resistance and notably the two co-founders who had not yet returned from deportation abroad in February 1945, it was a betrayal by pseudo-Resistance members.
 The shares of the new company rose in 1945, the original owners and members were priced out, and it took thirty years of litigation before they achieved success.
 In the 1950s, the paper started printing various local editions, giving it a regional coverage.

 Voix du Nord is published in tabloid.
 The paper sponsors the Grand Prix de Fourmies bicycle race.